Sardinella tawilis: Range and distribution

 S. tawilis populations are only found in Taal Lake in the Batangas province on the island of Luzon in the Philippines.
-Taal Lake is the third-largest lake in the Philippines and is located in the caldera of an ancient volcano.
+Taal Lake is the third-largest lake in the Philippines and is located in the caldera of Taal Volcano.
 It has an area of about 24356.4 ha and lies at nine municipalities and two cities.
 Near its center lies the 23.8 km2 Volcano Island which has a 1.9 km crater lake in the middle.
 The lake has a maximum depth of 180 m and an average depth of 65 m.
 Before recent history, the lake was but an extension of the entirely marine Balayan Bay, connected by a channel that narrowed through time and transpired as a river.
 Major eruptions in the 18th century essentially sealed the lake from the sea, eventually leading its waters to become fresh water.
 S. tawilis is believed to be one of a few former marine species trapped within the lake that have evolved into purely freshwater species.